MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js3d.md

 To dig into how to get our player moving, we've got to think back to our calculus days.
 We want to apply velocity (movement) to the `camera` along a certain vector (direction).

-Let's add a few more global variables to keep track of which direction the player is moving, and setting an initial velocity vector:
+Let's add a few more global variables to keep track of which direction the player is moving, and set an initial velocity vector:

 ```javascript
 // Flags to determine which direction the player is moving